ohDEER is the leader in all natural deer, mosquito, and tick control.

 But as time passed in the 1900s, industrialization continued to destroy the habitat of deer – that habitat to which they had begun to migrate and retreat even prior to when the colonists began ginning up and agitating for a break from England 150 years prior.

-As these green-lined suburbs grew, along with the reemergence of woods, smart and considerate planning and zoning in the suburbs set aside and protected and conserved open natural space on which there could be no building, and on which there could be no hunting.
+Yet there were also positives for deer, because as deer habitat was cleared and developed,, leafy suburbs were established and woods took back farmland (establishing “secondary woods”).
+Green-lined suburbs grew, and smart and considerate planning and zoning in the suburbia set aside and protected and conserved open natural space on which there could be no building, and on which there could be no hunting.

 The “edge” was in full ascendance.

-Deer are all in to and loving suburbia.
+Deer are all in to and loving the suburbs.

 Now, consider – and we will use the state of Massachusetts by way of explanation – that legal hunting of deer in this state is allowable only as provided for in the table below: